sarcastron/wsreplay/docs/wsreplay_record.md

 ### Synopsis

-Records a websocket session and saves the session to serialized gob files.
+Records a websocket session and saves the session to a serialized gob file.

 ```
 wsreplay record [flags]